Group Vassella

 Clinical, pathological and molecular characterization of adult medulloblastomas for targeted therapy: a multicenter cohort study including primary and relapse cases

 Group Vassella Medulloblastomas are the most common aggressive pediatric brain tumors, molecularly defined by different groups and subgroups.
 Although medulloblastoma is a rare disease, it has been also described in postpubertal and adult patients.
 The lack of studies exclusively on adult medulloblastomas means that the therapeutic approach in these patients is mainly based on existing data from studies on pediatric medulloblastomas.
-For these reasons, and given that adult patients do not have a satisfactory clinical outcome after therapy, we would like to study a large cohort of adult medulloblastomas and medulloblastoma relapses on a clinical, pathological and molecular level in order to further characterize the biology of these tumors for developing a targeted therapy adapted to their molecular profile.
+For these reasons and given that adult patients do not have a satisfactory clinical outcome after therapy, we would like to study a large cohort of adult medulloblastomas and medulloblastoma relapses on a clinical, pathological and molecular level in order to further characterize the biology of these tumors for developing a targeted therapy adapted to their molecular profile.

 Classic histomorphology of an adult medulloblastoma